Nhathao03/API-Gateway-Security-and-Rate-Limiting/content/4-Frontendintergrationwithfrontend/4.1-Deloyfrontend/_index.md

 pre : " <b> 4.1 </b> "
 ---

-In the first step in this workshop, we will host the web application with S3 Static website hosting
+In the first step in this serious, we will host the web application with S3 Static website hosting

 1. Open [Amazon S3 Console](https://console.aws.amazon.com/s3)
 2. Click **Create Bucket**